tbesnier/ScanTalk/README.md

 ## **Testing**

 ## **Citation**
+	@misc{nocentini2024scantalk,
+      title={ScanTalk: 3D Talking Heads from Unregistered Scans}, author={Federico Nocentini and Thomas Besnier and Claudio Ferrari and Sylvain Arguillere and Stefano Berretti and Mohamed Daoudi}, year={2024},
+      eprint={2403.10942},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+    }
+Please, cite this paper if you use it in your own work.

 ## **Acknowledgement**
 This code highly rely on previous work such as DiffusionNet (https://github.com/nmwsharp/diffusion-net) and FaceDiffuser (https://github.com/uuembodiedsocialai/FaceDiffuser).